TacoSteemers/usbud/README.md

 A the moment of writing, it is not that easy under a GNU/Linux operating system.
 The documentation on the Ubuntu operating system (a GNU/Linux distribution) provides [details on this page](https://help.ubuntu.com/community/RenameUSBDrive).

 ## To be implemented:
-- Configuration options for storage device size limits
+- Configuration options for storage device size limits.
+Devices (or rather, partitions) above a certain size would not be backed up.

 Low priotity:
 - Remove dependency on rsync